<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1467122&amp;fmt=gif">

 May 6, 2021 | Seegrid

-The warehouse floor is a place typically teeming with potential hazards; however, autonomous mobile robots, automated forklifts, and other automated heavy equipment positively address current safety and ergonomic issues.
-Check out these three automation warehouse safety tips to boost the well-being of your employees and the productivity of your warehouse.
+The warehouse floor is a place teeming with potential hazards.
+Autonomous mobile robots (AMRs) will help address current safety and ergonomic issues.
+Check out these three automation warehouse safety tips to improve the safety and productivity of your warehouse.

 1. Redeploy Workers to Safer and More Satisfying Tasks

-Autonomous mobile robots (AMRs) are consistent, reliable, and predictable.
+Autonomous mobile robots are consistent, reliable, and predictable.
 Automated forklifts with robust navigation systems are incredibly safe and less prone to warehouse accidents than human-operated machines.
-For example, Seegrid Palion AMRs always follow their intended routes, avoid collisions, and behave predictably, mitigating the risk of relying on a distracted or fatigued human operator.
-With proven technology in control of the AMR at all times, you can redeploy the forklift operator to different, more cognitive tasks where they can provide more value.
-AMRs don’t mind if their jobs are repetitive or tedious.
-In fact, those are the perfect jobs for them.
+Seegrid Palion AMRs always follow their intended routes and behave predictably, reducing the risks associated with human operators.

 2. Reduce the Risk of Injury from Physical Strain and Repetitive Motions